AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

   1. On the [!UICONTROL Enter Text] tab, enter the text.

-  1. (Optional) To add another text string, click [!UICONTROL + Add]** and enter the string.
+  1. (Optional) To add another text string, click **[!UICONTROL + Add]** and enter the string.

 * To select assets from your [!UICONTROL Asset Library], click **[!UICONTROL Asset Library]** and select the assets.

 **[!UICONTROL Descriptions]:** At least two, and up to four, descriptions with a maximum of 90 characters each.
-At least one description must be at least 30 characters or less.You can either enter text or select assets from your [!UICONTROL Asset Library] -- but not both in the same operation.
+At least one description must be at least 30 characters or less.
+You can either enter text or select assets from your [!UICONTROL Asset Library] -- but not both in the same operation.

 * To enter text:

   1. On the [!UICONTROL Enter Text] tab, enter the text.

-  1. (Optional) To add another text string, click [!UICONTROL + Add]** and enter the string.
+  1. (Optional) To add another text string, click **[!UICONTROL + Add]** and enter the string.

 * To select assets from your [!UICONTROL Asset Library], click **[!UICONTROL Asset Library]** and select the assets.